jonalexander/frederick-bouldering-v2/app/views/notes.md

 - breadcrumbs to sub_area / main_area
 - Location

-* refactor landing page to SCALE for mobile
+* refactor landing page to SCALE for mobile --- working on as of Monday

 * main_area page -- add links to add sub_area